Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Comparison of the model size and RTF

 Among baselines, StoRM requires 50 diffusion steps, leading to very high MACs and RTF despite its moderate model size.
 UNIVERSE and UNIVERSE++ reduce the number of steps (8 by default in the open implementation), which lowers the runtime cost compared to StoRM, but their model sizes remain relatively large and the diffusion process cannot be adapted for streaming, representing a fundamental limitation.
 TF-Locoformer, built on a dual-path design, involves higher computational complexity but benefits from effective parallelism, so its RTF is not as large as its MACs might suggest; its parameter size is also smaller than most diffusion- or vocoder-based systems.

 Our proposed TF-Restormer also follows a dual-path formulation, so the raw MACs are relatively large.
 Nevertheless, RTF remains low in practice, comparable to or even faster than prior dual-path models.
 Crucially, TF-Restormer optimizes computation according to the input and output sampling rates: for instance, in the $8 \rightarrow 16$~kHz setting, redundant high-frequency processing is skipped, yielding a very low RTF.
-Also, the streaming variant maintains consistently low RTF while preserving accuracy, demonstrating its suitability for real-time applications.
+Also, the streaming variant maintains consistently low RTF while preserving accuracy, demonstrating its suitability for real-time applications. \paragraph{Computational saving from observed-band encoding.} The encoder operates on the observed input band ($F_E$) only, while symmetric models resample to the full output band ($F_D$).
+The relative computational saving in the encoder portion is approximately $(F_D - F_E)/F_D$, yielding 50\%, 67\%, and 82\% reductions for $8 \to 16$, $8 \to 24$, and $8 \to 44.1$\,kHz settings, respectively (Table~\ref{tab:resource_comparison}).